mastercomfig/hud-db/README.md

 You can make subsequent PRs in new branches to update your HUD to a new version.

-File hosting for your HUD is required to be on GitHub, for enhanced hosting and version approval.
+Your HUD is required to be on GitHub, for enhanced file hosting and version approval.

 ## DB structure